 CCI supports coordinating planning activities with state, federal and other local governments.
 CCI also supports mechanisms that mitigate the costs of growth and redevelopment and promote smart growth strategies.
-Counties should have access to impact fees, real estate transfer taxes, and other growth-financing tools to manage development effectively.
-CCI also supports the ability of counties to engage in programs such as transferable/purchase development right programs, conservation easements or leases, and fee simple acquisitions of open space properties.
-Reasonable legislative action should be pursued to provide counties with tools to address the impacts from 35-acre or larger parcels of land, as these parcels are typically exempt from subdivision regulations.
+Counties should have access to itempact fees, real estate transfer taxes, and other growth-financing tools to manage development effectively should be available to counties.
+CCI also also supports the ability of counties to engage in programs such as transferable/-purchase development right programs, conservation easements or /leases, and fee simple acquisitions of open space properties.
+CCI supports reasonable legislative action should be pursued to provide counties with better tools allowing counties to address the impacts from 35-acre or larger parcels of land, as these parcels are typically exempt from subdivision regulations.

 CCI supports the use of data and local housing needs assessments as best practices in the development of planning documents and planning decisions.
-CCI also supports any effort to maintain or strengthen the statutory powers granted to counties under Article 65.1 of Title 24, Colorado Revised Statutes, referred to as "1041 powers," which must be broadly and liberally construed to ensure maximum flexibility and authority for counties.
+CCI also supports any effort to maintain or strengthen the the statutory powers granted to counties under Aarticle 65.1 of Teitle 24, Colorado Revised Statutes, referred to as "1041 powers."
+CCI believes 1041 powers which must be broadly and liberally construed to ensure maximum flexibility and authority for counties.

-CCI encourages counties to participate in the creation of master plans and comprehensive plans between municipalities and counties, along with a strong emphasis on public involvement in the development of comprehensive plans and master plans.
-However, CCI opposes requiring the submission of a comprehensive plan or master plan to the electorate, which lacks legislative liability for enforcement, and supports the current format of comprehensive plan or master plan approval.
+CCI encourages member counties to participate in the creation of master plans and comprehensive plans between municipalities and counties, along with a strong emphasis on - CCI adamantly supports strong public involvement in the development of comprehensive plans and master plans.
+However, CCI opposes requiring the submission of a comprehensive plan or master plan to the electorate, which lacks legislative liability for enforcement and - CCI supports the current format of comprehensive plan or master plan approval.
 CCI will not support the expansion of standing to allow unaffected parties to sue local governments beyond the tests established by the United States and Colorado Supreme Courts for standing.